 CU: Talent retrieves the tube from the heat block and adds in two solutions.

-Two hours later, use a pipet to transfer the top organic phase to a 1.5 milliliter tube [1], and place the tube in a vacuum freeze-drying system for drying [2].
+Two hours later, use a pipet to transfer the top organic phase to a 1.5 milliliter tube [1], and place the tube in a hood for air drying at room temperature [2].

 CU: Talent transfers top phases to another tube.
 Video editor: Show a timer counting to 02:00:00.

-MED: Talent places the tube in vacuum system.
+MED: Talent places the tube in a hood.

 Thin Layer Chromatography (TLC) Analysis